Lack of Control

 You probably have better ideas than what I’ve offered here.
 If you do, please help.

-Click on the “Comments” link above and share your great ideas.
+Click on the “Comments” link and share your great ideas.

 Let’s regain control together!